diku-dk/futhark/docs/man/futhark-multicore.rst

 ===========

-``futhark multicore`` translates a Futhark program to multithreaded C code, and either compiles that C code with gcc(1) to an executable binary program, or produces a ``.h`` and ``.c`` file that can be linked with other code..
-The standard Futhark optimisation pipeline is used, and GCC is invoked with ``-O3 -lm -std=c11 -pthread``.
+``futhark multicore`` translates a Futhark program to multithreaded C code, and either compiles that C code with a C compiler to an executable binary program, or produces a ``.h`` and ``.c`` file that can be linked with other code.
+The standard Futhark optimisation pipeline is used.

 The resulting program will read the arguments to the entry point (``main`` by default) from standard input and print its return value